 The number of RNs in Iowa who reported a doctorate in nursing as their highest degree increased by 21.2% between 2017 and 2018, according to the Nursing Trends Iowa report released by the Iowa Center for Nursing Workforce in 2019.

-Of those surveyed for the report, the highest percentage of doctorate-prepared nurses reported having a Doctor of Nursing Practice (DNP) as opposed to a PhD.
+Of those surveyed for the report, the highest percentage of doctorate-prepared nurses reported having a Doctor of Nursing Practice (DNP).
 This type of nursing doctorate provides the highest level of practical nursing training available, and employers are increasingly seeking nurses with this level of education.<!- mfunc feat_school ->

-The significant increase in the number of DNP-educated nurses in Iowa highlights the value of this practice-based degree which offers significant economic benefits.
-The Advance Healthcare Network quantified the increase in salary conferred by a DNP by surveying nurse practitioners throughout the country in 2014.
-The Network identified a 13% increase in salary among NPs with a DNP compared to those with a master’s degree as their highest degree.
+The Advance Healthcare Network quantified the increase in salary conferred by a DNP by surveying nurse practitioners throughout the country in 2018.
+The Network identified a 7% increase in salary among NPs with a DNP compared to those with a master’s degree as their highest degree.

 Statewide Salary Data for DNP-Educated ARPNs and More in Iowa